 While nearly all fruits have numerous mythologies tied to them that may be in conflict with each other or stray so far from an original story that the ancestor may rarely resemble the progenitor, there’s usually some commonality to them.
 The pineapple is a curious fruit that goes against this trend.

 The Pineapple Backstory

 For the ancient peoples of the New World (New, at least, to Europeans), they recognized the pineapple as a fruit symbolizing friendship and hospitality.
 Families would hang pineapples outside their homes to perfume the entryway and make it welcoming to guests.
 It was an edible invitation.

-Some native tribes in Mexico used pineapples in ceremonies praising the God, Vitzliputzli, a god of war.
+Some Indigenous tribes in Mexico used pineapples in ceremonies praising the God, Vitzliputzli, a god of war.

-Ancient peoples in the New World also fermented pineapples into wine.
+Ancient peoples in the Americas also fermented pineapples into wine.
 This wine was used in numerous religious rituals and celebrations of every sort.

 The Spaniards, however, had a different perspective on pineapples.
 When picked at peak freshness, a pineapple can only survive for about 1 month.
-The trip by boat from the New World to the Old World was considerably longer.
+The trip by boat from the Americas to Europe was considerably longer.
 Columbus had packed the hold with numerous pineapples after one of his voyages, but only one survived the trip.
-It was presented to King Ferdinand,t as he had sponsored the voyage.
+It was presented to King Ferdinand, as he had sponsored the voyage.
 Needless to say, the court adored the fruit.
 This, in turn, kicked off pineapple production in the tropics.

 Symbol of Luxury

 Since the fruit was so perishable, it became a symbol of luxury, nobility, and wealth throughout Europe.
 A single pineapple could fetch a fortune.
 Thus, the host who was able to present freshly cut pineapple to his or her guests was the one with money, power, and connections.